 James Runcie is a writer, director and literary curator.
-He is the author of The Grantchester Mysteries, a Fellow of the Royal Society of Literature and Commissioning Editor, Arts at BBC Radio 4.
+He is the author of The Grantchester Mysteries, and a Fellow of the Royal Society of Literature.
+His most recent novel is The Road to Grantchester.

 James Runcie lives in Scotland.